SYK-08/nuttx/README.md

 That will avoid conversions of linefeeds (newlines, \n) to carriage return plus linefeed sequences (\r\n)

-The current NuttX du jour is available in from a GIT repository.
-Here are instructions for cloning the core NuttX RTOS (corresponding to the nuttx tarball discussed above):
+The current NuttX du jour is available from a GIT repository.
+Here are instructions for cloning the core NuttX RTOS (corresponding to the Nuttx tarball discussed above):

     git clone https://gitbox.apache.org/repos/asf/nuttx.git nuttx